 Step 2: Weave the cloth tape measure through the belt loops of your pants as shown in the example.
 If you want a hip or waist belt, measure at your natural waistline or at the height you would typically wear the belt.

 Our belts can be worn with any kind of outfit - jeans, dresses, kilts, etc. Measure where you want to wear your belt.
 For example, if you wear it at your natural waist, measure there.
 If you wear it on your hips, measure through the belt loops of a pair of pants.

 Step 3: Pull the tape measure snug, but not uncomfortably so.
 Take note of your measurement to the nearest quarter inch.
 It is important to get the correct measurement, so use a mirror or a friend to help if you need to.

 The belt sizes listed give a range of tightest to loosest that it can be worn.
 Choose the one that your measurement is in the middle of.
 Our goal is to make you a belt that fits snug initially and that you fit in one of the two middle belt holes.
 For example, if you measured your waist as 37.25 inches, buy a size 36 belt.

 If you can't find your size in our size charts or are just looking for a super perfect fit, we can make a custom size for you.
 Be sure to measure to the nearest quarter inch, not the nearest inch.
 The more precise you are in your measurement, the better the fit will be.

 Step 1: Measure your body as described above.

 Step 2: Select CUSTOM SIZE from the size options for one of our handmade leather belts.
-Write your waist measurement to the nearest quarter inch in the Order Notes section in your cart.
+Write your waist measurement to the nearest quarter inch in the section provided.
 Write something like: "I measured myself and my measurement is 37.25 inches."
 We will make a belt size based on your exact measurements, with a few holes bigger and smaller so you can continue to wear your belt if your body changes.